nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 ﻿---
 layout: post
-title: "How a unified tech stack made our tiny team efficient"
+title: "How a unified tech stack helps our tiny team punch above its weight"
 date: 2022-09-23 08:00:00 -0700
 tags: ["Essay"]
 ---